mlx-optiq

 • --dropout FLOAT: LoRA dropout.
 Default: 0.0.

-• --rank-scaling [constant|by_bits|by_kl]: How to scale rank across layers. by_bits uses the per-layer bit assignments OptIQ recorded at convert time; by_kl scales by raw KL sensitivity; constant is uniform.
+• --rank-scaling [constant|by_bits|by_kl]: How to scale rank across layers. by_bits uses the per-layer bit assignments OptiQ recorded at convert time; by_kl scales by raw KL sensitivity; constant is uniform.
 Default: by_bits.

 • --num-layers INTEGER: Last N transformer blocks to adapt; -1 for all.
 Default: 16.